casprwang/vanilla-javascript/README.md

 # javascript-practices

-## a collection of wangsong's js-practices!
+## a collection of WangSong's js-practices!